tournament-js/tournament/README.md

 var des = new t.Duel(16, 2, {short: true}); // winner of LB can win the grand final in one match
 ```

+**NB:** Short double elimination tournaments are strongly discouraged because they breaks several fairness properties.
+As a worst case example, if player 1 and 4 met early in the tournament and 1 won, 4 could come back from the losers bracket and win the grand final in one game despite the two players being 1-1 in games overall in the tournament.

 ### FFA Elimination
 FFA elimination tournaments consist of FFA matches that are bracketed like a duel elimination tournament.
 The only other main difference is that the number of players per match is greater than two and the number advancing per match advancing can be greater than one.